 “Llanborth was formerly an ancient mansion belonging to the family of Rhys ab Rhydderch, Lord of Tywyn; in default of heirs it fell to the lord of the manor, and was afterwards the property of Colonel Baily Wallis, who sold it to R. Hart Davis, Esq.”

 There is an ancient stone with the inscription as “CORBALENGI IACIT ORDOVS” Variously translated as the “The Lair of Corbalengus (who was) an Ordovician” Originally reported in 1695 (Gibson’s Camden) as being “not far from the Church” it has now seemingly wandered over to a nearby field.

 A more recent claim to fame is that the beach became Korea for the filming of a James Bond epic “Die another day” A beach hut shown at the end of the film was built on the hillside above the beach.
 All did not go exactly to plan!

-“a local farmer, who had been helping to provide the catering for the film unit, trundled his muddy JCB tractor digger into the background of a key scene that was about to create a helicopter crash.
-The sequence had to be re-shot in a take 2.
+“A local farmer, who had been helping to provide the catering for the film unit, trundled his muddy JCB tractor digger into the background of a key scene that was about to create a helicopter crash.
+The sequence had to be re-shot in with a take 2!
 The farmer, Emyr Brown, apparently quipped to the press: “At least my digger had a cameo role in a James Bond film”.